-- 1. Any development occurring in a Rural Settlement Area shall: - (a) be compatible with the predominantly rural character of the Settlement Area and with the broader agricultural landscape; - (b) be undertaken in a manner that minimizes any impacts on adjacent properties and on the natural environment; and - (c) be provided with water and sewage services in a manner that is fully acceptable to, and approved by, the Township. - 2.
+- 1. Any development occurring in a Rural Settlement Area shall: - (a) be compatible with the predominantly rural character of the Settlement Area and with the broader agricultural landscape; - (b) be undertaken in a manner that minimizes any impacts on adjacent properties and on the natural environment; and

+- (c) be provided with water and wastewater services in a manner that is consistent with the PPS and that is acceptable to, and approved by, the Township. - 2.
 Proposals for development by plan of subdivision in a Rural Settlement Area shall generally not be approved. - 3.
+The creation of new lots by consent in a Rural Settlement Area may be permitted, subject to the servicing policies in Section 7.2, the lot creation policies in Section 11.9, and all other applicable policies of this Official Plan. - 4.
 New non-residential uses in Rural Settlement Areas should generally be of a scale and nature that is appropriate for the area.